ChrisMa16/sql-portfolio-projects/README.md

 ## Projects

-### Layoffs Exploratory Data Analysis
+### Layoffs Data Cleaning and Exploratory Analysis

-This project uses SQL to explore and analyze a layoffs dataset.
-The analysis looks at layoff trends by company, industry, country, year, and month.
+This project uses SQL to clean and analyze a layoffs dataset.
+The project includes both data cleaning and exploratory data analysis.

 Skills demonstrated:
+- Data cleaning
+- Removing duplicates
+- Standardizing data
+- Handling null and blank values
 - SELECT statements
 - WHERE filtering
 - GROUP BY